Regenerative Medicine in Aesthetics

 Biochemical cues in regenerative aesthetics

 Biochemical cues are used in RMA to stimulate and upregulate transplanted or resident regenerative cells or local cellular architectures.
-Plasma Rich Therapy uses the patient’s own blood and is gaining huge popularity in RMA including both PRP (platelet rich plasma) and PRF (platelet-rich fibrin), which is the more advanced version.
+Plasma Rich Therapy uses the patient’s own blood and is gaining huge popularity in RMA including both PRP (platelet-rich plasma) and PRF (platelet-rich fibrin), which is the more advanced version.

 Platelets contain important growth factors that increase cell proliferation, collagen production, chemotaxis, angiogenesis, and cell differentiation.
 PRP and PRF are concentrated platelets suspension in a small amount of plasma.
-Moreover, PRP and PRF contain three adhesive molecules (fibrin, fibronectin, and vitronectin) that reinforced osteoconduction.PRP (platelet rich plasma), and PRF (platelet-rich fibrin) are both platelet-based growth factor treatments that are extracted using a centrifuge.
+Moreover, PRP and PRF contain three adhesive molecules (fibrin, fibronectin, and vitronectin) that reinforced osteoconduction.PRP (platelet-rich plasma), and PRF (platelet-rich fibrin) are both platelet-based growth factor treatments that are extracted using a centrifuge.
 PRF is different from PRP in that there is no anticoagulant (blood thinner) added during the spin.
-Hence, PRF has more suitable fibrin network for storage of cytokines and growth factors and also cell migration.
+Hence, PRF has a more suitable fibrin network for the storage of cytokines and growth factors and also cell migration.

-PRP(platelet rich plasma) is increasingly being used in aesthetic treatments as an adjunct to treatments, especially those such as a laser, micro needling, and peels, that create microdamage on the way to enhancement.
+PRP (platelet-rich plasma) is increasingly being used in aesthetic treatments as an adjunct to treatments, especially those such as a laser, micro-needling, and peels, that create microdamage on the way to enhancement.
 PRP boosts patients’ natural ability to respond successfully to stimulatory aesthetics treatments.

-Fractionation and incubation of PRP to increase growth factor concentrations is one new method which can potentially increase regenerative capabilities.
+Fractionation and incubation of PRP to increase growth factor concentrations is one new method that can potentially increase regenerative capabilities.
 Biocues from a multiplicity of sources is moving the science of tissue regeneration into the frontline of aesthetics.

 Literature reviews of the science behind topical applications of growth factors show their potential to promote the production of collagen and other essential molecules.